Always a slightly chubby kid, my heaviest weight at age 15 was the start of 15 more years of insane fad diets, starvation, and eating disorders.

 Our bodies do not know that times have changed.
 If we don’t eat often enough, our bodies think that there is a famine in the land, our metabolism slows down and grabs every calorie to store as fat.
 In my crazy diet years in my teens and 20’s, I often starved myself, sometimes fasting for a week at a time.
 All I was doing was slowing down my metabolism.

 Eating every three hours changes our metabolism, boosts it to peak efficiency and calories are burned rapidly.
+It also has the added benefit of boosting and stabilizing your energy and mood.

 When you are eating every three hours, there will be days the feedings come quickly.
 On other days there is a gnawing in my stomach that last hour.
 Try to distract yourself, drink a glass of water and do something else.
 Don’t be afraid of that hungry feeling- it’s rarely going to be more than an hour – let it remind you of your increasing good health.